JoelSmith123/hnSL/README.md

 This React/Redux app is a solo project, built with the purpose to practise UI/UX design, React Router implementation, and React/Redux fundamentals.

-hnSL's goal is to provide an easy way to find new interests and activities based on personal tastes.
-With future iterations, hnSL's UI may be refined or altered based off of user feedback, and features may be added or enhanced.
+suggestME's goal is to provide an easy way to find new interests and activities based on personal tastes.
+With future iterations, suggestME's UI may be refined or altered based off of user feedback, and features may be added or enhanced.

 ##